wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/amazon/index.rst

 Amazon
 ======

-The Wazuh server is available for Amazon Linux 1 and 2, and can be installed via packages or repositories:
+The Wazuh server is available for Amazon Linux 1 and 2, and can be installed via packages or sources:

 +-----------------------------------------------------------+-----------------------------------------------------------------------+
 | Type                                                      | Description                                                           |